matteocargnelutti/jean-pierre/README.md

 * **web** : Flask app that handles the web application.

 ## Manually launch processes
-**Processes are automaticaly handled by supervisor.
+**Processes are automaticaly handled by both supervisor and the install script.
 But in case you want to launch it separately :**
 * `python jeanpierre.py --do config` : launches the configuration assistant.
 * `python jeanpierre.py --do scanner` : launches the scanner.
 * `python jeanpierre.py --do web` : launches the web app process in debug mode.
+* `python jeanpierre.py --do key` : generates a secret key for Flask.
 * `gunicorn --bind 0.0.0.0 jeanpierre:webapp` : launches the web app process in production mode.

 # Shared parameters